openhab/openhab-addons/bundles/org.openhab.binding.epsonprojector/README.md

 ## Discovery

-The projector thing cannot be auto-discovered, it has to be configured manually.
+If the projector has a built-in ethernet port connected to the same network as the openHAB server and the 'AMX Device Discovery' option is present and enabled in the projector's network menu, the thing will be discovered automatically.
+Serial port or serial over IP connections must be configured manually.

 ## Binding Configuration